 (1) In this regulation —

-“business transfer”, in respect of a vehicle, means a transfer of the title to the vehicle as part of a transfer in ownership of the business in which the vehicle is used and is to continue to be used.
+business transfer, in respect of a vehicle, means a transfer of the title to the vehicle as part of a transfer in ownership of the business in which the vehicle is used and is to continue to be used.

-“licensed vehicle” means a vehicle for which a dangerous goods vehicle licence is in force.
+licensed vehicle means a vehicle for which a dangerous goods vehicle licence is in force.

-(2) Within 21 days after transferring possession or otherwise disposing of a licensed vehicle (otherwise than by way of a business transfer) (the “disposed vehicle”), the person who holds the licence for the vehicle must give, to the licensing authority, notice of the disposal.
+(2) Within 21 days after transferring possession or otherwise disposing of a licensed vehicle (otherwise than by way of a business transfer) (the disposed vehicle), the person who holds the licence for the vehicle must give, to the licensing authority, notice of the disposal.

 Penalty: a fine of $1 500.